Curious about the distribution of your trust assets to your loved ones?

 One of the great features of the revocable living trust is that it allows you to control the manner and method for the distribution of your assets to your children and other loved ones – long after you are gone.
-For some clients, this is not much of a concern if they have all adult children who are financially stable, mature and lack serious life management issues.
+For some clients, this is not much of a concern.
+This is the case if they have all adult children who are financially stable, mature and lack serious life management issues.
 In such a case, it might be appropriate to leave these children a lump sum inheritance.
-However, not everyone's children are perfectly capable of handling a lump sum inheritance and the reality is that, even if the child is perfect, there may be outside factors that may influence your decision to not leave assets outright in a lump sum to your child (i.e. your child's spouse).
+However, not everyone’s children are perfectly capable of handling a lump sum inheritance.
+The reality is that, even if the child is perfect, there may be outside factors that may influence your decision to not leave assets outright in a lump sum to your child (i.e. your child’s spouse).

-The possibilities are endlesss with a trust and we encourage you to take a look at your own situation and determine what type of distribution would work best for your loved ones.
+Distribution of Trust Assets to Your Loved Ones.
+The possibilities are endless with a trust and we encourage you to take a look at your own situation and determine what type of distribution would work best for your loved ones.
 Of course, the attorneys at the Law Office of James F. Roberts & Associates are here to answer your questions every step of the way.
-If you have any questions about your revocable living trust please call us at (714) 459-5481.
+If you have any questions about your revocable living trust please call us at (714) 282-7488.